krejcji/hyperparameter-tuning-thesis/README.md

    * Example: `python src/tabular_exp/hpo_main.py --experiment_tag "test-1" --benchmark "lcbench-christine" --num_seeds 30 --n_workers 1 --method 'RS'`

-It is possible to re-run the experiments using these commands by running the scripts for all the `--method` and `--experiment_definition` pairs.
-We have used 30 seeds for tabular benchmarks, starting at the default value, and 10 seeds for the real-world experiments, starting at master_seed=40 up to 49.
+It is possible to re-run the experiments from the thesis by running these two scripts with different parameters.
+More precisely, for all the `--method` and `--experiment_definition` pairs.
+We used 30 seeds for tabular benchmarks, starting at the default value, and 10 seeds for the real-world experiments, starting at master_seed=40 up to 49.

 The **experiment definition** names are same as the experiment names used in the thesis for the tabular benchmarks.
 For real-world experiments, the experiment definitons are exactly the names of the subdirectories in the `experiment_definitions` directory.
 List of algorithms is provided in the Algorithms section of this document.